What Does It Cost to Run a Dehumidifier in Texas?

 Monthly difference

-At the statewide average residential rate, running a dehumidifier in Texas costs less per month by $1.57 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a dehumidifier in Texas costs $2.25 less a month than it would at the U.S. average rate.

 How much electricity does a dehumidifier use?

 Dehumidifiers cycle based on humidity levels, so actual runtime varies by season and climate.
 Basement and crawl-space units often run longer.
-In Texas, that energy is priced using the statewide residential average of 15.83 ¢/kWh, with a national benchmark of 17.57 ¢/kWh for comparison.
+Texas prices that energy at 16.39 ¢/kWh, against a 18.89 ¢/kWh national average.

 Dehumidifier operating cost estimate in Texas